chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 	- On the **Camera Setup** screen, changing the **Pupil Tracking** from **Centroid** to **Ellipse** can sometimes help.
 In Ellipse mode, the Host software draws a green circle around the pupil and tracks the centre of the circle.
 This sometimes helps the tracking cope a bit better if the top of the pupil is obscured by the eyelid.
 	- Rather than reduce the light levels, increase them or have the MSR lights on full.
 This will cause the pupil size to decrease, and smaller pupils are easier to track in this context.
 In low light conditions, the pupil will expand making it more likely to be obscured by the eyelid and harder to track.
 	- Moving the camera head/illuminator closer, rather than raising it, may also help, as looking up at the eye at a steeper angle may expose more of the smaller pupil.
-	- When recruiting older participants, ask if they have had eye surgery (particularly cataract removal).
+	- When recruiting older Participants, ask if they have had eye surgery (particularly cataract removal).
 This can cause corneal scarring and result in flat spots on the cornea, both of which can make tracking difficult or impossible and may discount them as a potential experimental subject if recording eye movement is vital.